threefoldfoundation/threefold_data/content/blog/threefolds_game_changing_infrastructure_is_ready_part_one/threefolds_game_changing_infrastructure_is_ready_part_one.md

 category: [foundation]
 image: ./threefolds_game_changing_infrastructure_is_ready_part_one.png
 image_caption: "ThreeFold’s Game-Changing Internet Infrastructure Is Ready for Adoption – Part One: Intro"
-excerpt: In this three-part series, we’ll explore ThreeFold’s game-changing Internet infrastructure as well as the solutions and experiences available today.
-The first part will give a comprehensive overview of the ThreeFold Grid, its evolution and capabilities.
+excerpt: Dive into the magic of the ThreeFold Grid and what it enables for people around the world – from developers to end users, and everyone in between – with this three-part series!
+We’ll explore ThreeFold’s infrastructure, solutions and experiences available today.
+The first part will give a comprehensive overview of the Grid, its evolution and capabilities.
 authors: [hannah_cordes]
 created: 2022-09-15
 ---